 Mr. Das is a graduate of the Stanford Executive Program (Stanford Graduate School of Business) where he was the Co-President of his class.
 He also graduated summa cum laude from The Wharton School of the University of Pennsylvania with an undergraduate degree in Finance and Multinational Management.
 Mr. Das lives in Manhattan with his wife and two young children.

 Linkstorm, founded as Content Directions in August 2000 and renamed in November 2005, was established to commercialize the Handle System®, a next-generation linking system developed by Dr. Robert Kahn, a co-creator of the Internet and co-inventor of its underlying communication protocol, TCP/IP.
 This innovation improves on the URL concept of linking only to a single web page address, which often requires information seekers to follow a daisy-chain of page links to reach the exact nugget of content they need.

 In Dr. Kahn's Handle System platform, a handle is a unique identifier for any kind of digital object.
 Then, through Linkstorm's unique patent-pending extensions to the Handle System, the object can be associated with any number of related links, other objects, or any other centrally maintained data.
 The scientific/technical/medical (STM) publishing industry has embraced this technology and uses it today to interlink 99 percent of the world's journal articles.

 Linkstorm's management, however, after helping drive this universal adoption in the journal industry, determined that this technology could impact a much larger market segment in ways that would benefit the business world and the hundreds of millions of active Internet users beyond the scientific community.
-The company spent years building and enhancing that technology in collaboration with major publishers such as McGraw-Hill and Harvard Business School Publishing and has now optimized its patent-pending platform for the new marketplace opportunity represented by online advertising.
+The company spent years building and enhancing that technology in collaboration with major publishers such as McGraw-Hill and Harvard Business School Publishing and has now optimized its patented platform for online advertising.